-Like items on a grocery store shelf, in the world of investing, bonds and stocks are considered products.
-Having a thorough understanding of the purpose and characteristics of these products is extremely valuable for the novice investor.
+Like items on a grocery store shelf, bonds and stocks are considered products in the world of investing.
+Having a thorough understanding of the purpose and characteristics of these products is extremely valuable for novice investors.
 Let’s dive in and explore some of the key differences you’ll want to know before putting bonds and stocks into your shopping cart.

 Bonds and stocks exist because many institutions around the globe want to raise funds for various purposes.
 Businesses and governments seek out investors that are willing to provide those funds with the expectation that they will be compensated for putting their money at risk.
 They use the proceeds from a bond or stock offering for immediate needs like operating expenses or longer-term growth plans such as store expansion.

-The primary sellers, or issuers, of bonds are governments, government agencies, and corporations.
-In the U.S., government bond issuers include the federal government as well as state and local governments.
-Bonds issued by state or local government authorities are referred to as municipal, or “muni” bonds.
+The primary sellers, or issuers, of bonds, are governments, government agencies, and corporations.
+In the U.S., government bond issuers include the federal government and state and local governments.
+State or local government authorities issued bonds are municipal or “muni” bonds.
 When we purchase a bond, we become a bondholder, or creditor, to the bond issuer.

 A stockholder is generally considered to own a minority stake in the corporation, which often comes with voting rights related to certain corporate governance matters.
-Becoming a shareholder, except in cases where a controlling interest is obtained, does not mean we have a say in the day-to-day operations of a business.
+In cases where a controlling interest is obtained, becoming a shareholder does not mean we have a say in the day-to-day operations of a business.

-A key distinction between becoming a bondholder as compared to a stockholder is the concept of lending versus ownership.
+A critical distinction between becoming a bondholder as compared to a stockholder is the concept of lending versus ownership.
 A bondholder essentially lends money to the bond issuer for an established period.
 The loaned money is referred to as the principal.
 The principal amount invested in the bond is returned when the period ends.
-A bond, like that gallon of milk in the grocery cooler, has an expiration date known as its maturity.
-Bond buyers agree to lend money to bond issuers for a period of days, months, or years.
+Like that gallon of milk in the grocery cooler, a bond has an expiration date known as its maturity.
+Bond buyers agree to lend money to bond issuers for days, months, or years.

-Conversely, with stocks, there is no finite time period.
+Conversely, with stocks, there is no finite period.
 After purchasing shares, the stockholder can choose when to sell the shares.
 Shareholders can hold stocks for many years or even generations as long-term investments.
-They can also be bought and sold in as little as one minute, as in the case of experienced day traders who enter and exit a stock position on the same day to make a quick profit.
+They can also be bought and sold in as little as one minute, as in the case of [experienced day traders/types-of-trading#trading-frequencies) who enter and exit a stock position on the same day to make a quick profit.

-One thing bonds and stocks do have in common is that both can provide income, or cash payments, to their respective investors.
+Bonds and stocks share in that they can both provide income or cash payments to their respective investors.
 The names and characteristics of these income payments, however, do differ.

-For example, the XYZ Corporation may issue a 5-year bond at a principal amount of $10,000 that pays a 4% annual interest rate quarterly.
-If we purchased this bond, we would fork over $10,000 and receive $400 annually (paid out in $100 quarterly increments) over the next five years.
-At the five-year mark, we would receive our final quarterly interest payment along with the return of our initial $10,000 investment.
+For example, the XYZ Corporation may issue a 5-year bond at a principal amount of 10,000 that pays a 4% annual interest rate quarterly.
+If we purchased this bond, we would fork over 10,000 and receive 400 annually (paid out in 100 quarterly increments) over the next five years.
+At the five-year mark, we would receive our final quarterly interest payment and our initial $10,000 investment return.

 Stocks can also generate income for investors.
 The income payments made by stock issuers to stockholders are called dividends.
 Dividends usually come from a company’s profits.
 Like bonds, the dividend payments often occur periodically, most often quarterly.
-But unlike bonds that have an obligation to pay interest based on the bond agreement, corporations can choose to increase, decrease, and even eliminate the dividend based upon company performance.
+But unlike bonds that must pay interest based on the bond agreement, corporations can choose to increase, decrease, and even eliminate the dividend based on company performance.